-The general equilibrium relationship between inflation and unemployment nets out the interest-rate and aggregate-demand channels.
-In the context of our model, we separate the two as follows.
-From the free-entry condition, (??), and the Beveridge curve, (??), unemployment can be written as a function of two prices: (i) the price of illiquid financial wealth, $1/R^{t}$, and (ii) the price of early consumption, p^{y} .
-The changes in the unemployment rate that result from changes in R^{t} will be attributed to the interest rate channel.
-Changes in unemployment that result from changes in p^{y} will correspond to the aggregate demand channel.
-We illustrate these prices in the left and middle panels of Figure ??, respectively.
+We separate the interest rate and aggregate demand channels in the context of our model as follows.
+From the free-entry condition, (17), and the Beveridge curve, (19), unemployment can be written as a function of two prices: (i) the price of illiquid financial wealth, $1/R^i$ , and (ii) the price of early consumption, $p^y$ .
+The changes in the unemployment rate that result from changes in $R^i$ are attributed to the interest rate channel.
+Changes in unemployment that result from changes in $p^y$ correspond to the aggregate demand channel.
+We illustrate the effect of inflation on $R^i$ and $p^y$ in the left and middle panels of Figure 6, respectively, when money creation is spent on wasteful government purchases.
+The left panel of Figure 7 shows the resulting contribution of each to the long-run Phillips curve.